• Skip to primary navigation

 The finished asparagus in a foil pan with a towel behind it

 Cooking the asparagus five minutes per side worked perfectly in my 500 degree oven.
+This is a higher temperature than I set most recipes call for.
+But it worked wonderfully.
 It came out soft enough to eat, but not mush.
 It also is perfectly caramelized.
-The tips were crispy like I like them.
+The tips were crispy which is the best part of the asparagus.

 Alton Brown's Roasted Asparagus